-Include the cumulated count of all the other less frequent entities in the final visualization
+Include the cumulated count of all the remaining less frequent entities

-The first option allows to Include the cumulated count of all the other (less frequent than the top N entities) in the result.
-This option is useful to realize which proportion of the data is covered by the top N entities.
+This option allows to Include the cumulated count of all the other (less frequent than the top N entities) in the result.
+If yes, the final visualisation will include the cumulated dynamic profile of all the other entities present in the field.
+It is useful to estimate which proportion of the data is covered by the top N entities.

-The second option is only useful when analyzing textual entities that were indexed from an original raw textual content.
+This option is only useful when analyzing textual entities that were indexed from an original raw textual content.
 Raw counts of occurrences of entities is replaced by a score that corresponds to the raw frequency of entities divided by the length (in number of words) of the texts from which entities were extracted (at a given time step).
-(More precisely, the score is made of the ratio between term frequency, and length of all the textual fields (measured in number of characters) multiplied by 6 which corresponds to the average size of words in english).
+More precisely, the score is made of the ratio between term frequency, and length of all the textual fields (measured in number of characters) multiplied by 6 which corresponds to the average size of words in english.